 You see trucks every day on the Dixie Highway, Interstate 65, the Henry Watterson Expressway and other roads in and around Louisville.
-You might grip the steering wheel a little tighter when a big rig passes you, but you might not expect to be involved in a serious accident.
+You might grip the steering wheel a little tighter when a big rig passes you, but you don't expect to be involved in a serious accident.
 Unfortunately, Louisville truck accident attorney Aaron Whaley knows crashes involving passenger vehicles and commercial trucks happen all too often in Kentucky.

 Truck wrecks are among the most catastrophic types of accidents we handle at the Whaley Law Firm.
 That's because, given the size and weight of big rigs and the significant forces involved in a truck crash, accident victims often sustain serious and potentially life-threatening injuries.
 Contact the Whaley Law Firm today.
 We're here to help you.
 Call our office at 866-703-7575 for a free case evaluation with an experienced Louisville truck accident attorney.

 - Why Do I Need an Attorney for my Truck Accident Case?